se-edu/se-book/refactoring/what/text.md

 </tip-box>

-:bulb: Some IDEs have built in support for basic refactorings such as automatically renaming a variable/method/class in all places it has been used.
+{{ icon_tip }} Some IDEs have built in support for basic refactorings such as automatically renaming a variable/method/class in all places it has been used.

 {{ icon_important_big_red }} Refactoring, even if done with the aid of an IDE, may still result in regressions.
 Therefore, each small refactoring should be followed by regression testing.